ARSENAL 3–1 SOUTHAMPTON: BY THE VISUALS

 55 – Times Southampton have lost possession in their defensive third, also the most in the Premier League.

-It became clear early on that Arteta had set his team up to target their style of play, ultimately allowing us to equalise.
+It quickly became clear that Arteta had set up his team to exploit their style of play, which ultimately allowed us to equalise.

 High Turnover refers to any sequence that begins in open play and occurs within 40 meters of the opponent’s goal.